peremartra/llama-glu-expansion-pruning/notebooks/README.md

 **File:** `00_Neuron_Selection_Method_Comparison.ipynb`
 **Purpose:** To validate the choice of "Maximum Absolute Weight" (MAW) as the optimal neuron selection method for pruning GLU layers in Llama-style models.
 **What it does:**
-- Compares three different neuron selection methods: `MAW`, `L2`, and `Random`.
+- Compares three different neuron selection methods: `MAW`, `VOW` (Variance of Weights), and `PON` (Product of Norms).
-- Applies each method to prune the Llama-3.2-1B model at a fixed 40% pruning level.
+- Applies each method to prune the Llama-3.2-1B model at a fixed 10% pruning level.
-- Evaluates the resulting models on a small, representative set of benchmarks (`wikitext`, `mmlu`, `gsm8k`).
+- Evaluates the resulting models on a small, representative set of benchmarks (`wikitext`, `boolq`, `lambada_openai`).
 - Measures the performance degradation of each method relative to the baseline model.
-**Conclusion:** The results from this notebook confirm that the MAW method consistently outperforms L2 and Random selection, leading to the least performance degradation.
+**Conclusion:** The results from this notebook confirm that the MAW method consistently outperforms VOW and PON selection, leading to the least performance degradation.
 This provides the empirical justification for using MAW in all subsequent experiments.
 **Runtime:** ~30 minutes on a Google Colab T4 GPU.

 ---